On-target Utilities and Firmware

 resize-part

-By default, Linux’s file system partition is not expanded to expose full SD card space.
-This is because for now, the rootfs is common across multiple platforms, and cannot assume that all rootfs partition is the last partition in the system.
-Resize-part is a script baked into provided BSP that expand the partition to its full capacity:
+By default, the Linux file system partition is not expanded to expose the full SD card space.
+This is because for now, the rootfs is common across multiple platforms and cannot assume that all rootfs partitions are the last partition in the system.
+Resize-part is a script baked into the provided BSP that expands the partition to its full capacity:

 sudo fdisk -l